amp-build/instateam-plugin-for-wordpress/readme.txt

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from the /assets directory or the directory that contains the stable readme.txt (tags or trunk).
 Screenshots in the /assets directory take precedence.
 For example, `/assets/screenshot-1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).
 2. This is the second screen shot

 == Changelog ==
+= 1.1 =
+* Fixes bug caused by Instagram API Update http://developers.instagram.com/post/116410697261/publishing-guidelines-and-signed-requests
 = 1.0 =
 * Initial release.